Ruth Edwards

-Ruth Rosamond Edwards (née Davis, 11 May 1984) is a British politician who served as the Member of Parliament (MP) for Rushcliffe after the 2019 general election until the 2024 election.
+Ruth Rosamond Edwards (née Davis; born 11 May 1984) is a British politician who served as the Member of Parliament (MP) for Rushcliffe from the 2019 general election until the 2024 election.
 A member of the Conservative Party, she worked in cybersecurity policy prior to her political career.

 Early life and career

 Edwards was born in Bristol as the daughter of Christopher Charles Davis and Nelly Davis.
 She was privately educated at Clifton High School, Bristol, before studying theology at the London School of Theology, where she gained a First Class BA in Theology.
 She went on to complete a master's MSc degree in International Development and Security at the University of Bristol, achieving a Distinction.
 After graduation, she worked as a parliamentary researcher for then Shadow Minister for Home Affairs and Counter Terrorism Crispin Blunt.
 She then worked as a strategy consultant for Deloitte from 2010 to 2012.

 Edwards subsequently worked as a specialist for the Home Affairs Select Committee from 2012 to 2013.
 She then completed a crime and justice research fellowship at the think tank Policy Exchange in 2013.
 She left Policy Exchange to become Head of Cyber, Justice and Emergency Services at the trade association TechUK, where she worked from 2013 to 2015.
 After this, Edwards worked as the head of commercial strategy and public policy for the telecommunications company BT from 2015 to 2019.